zhyzyh123/Stock_MKT_Forecasting_NLP/README.md

 ## Chinese Stock Market Forecasting based on NLP Sentiment Analysis

 This project is a sentiment analysis of the Chinese Stock investors' online comments from `2018-08-06` to `2019-12-17`.
-It is built using `Scikit-learn`, `jieba` `urllib2` and etc. This project was done for the course "Introduction to NLP in Python" at Brandeis University.
+It is built using `Scikit-learn`, `jieba`, `urllib2` and etc. This project was done for the course "Introduction to NLP in Python" at Brandeis University.

 - For motivations, technical details, etc. please see the project `report.pdf` file.